caxy/php-htmldiff/README.md

 ## Credits

+* [SavageTiger][] for contributing many improvements and fixes to caxy/php-htmldiff!
 * [rashid2538][] for the port to PHP and the base for our project: [rashid2538/php-htmldiff][upstream]
 * [willdurand][] for an excellent post on [open sourcing libraries][].
 Much of this documentation is based off of the examples in the post.